USDA Zone 10: True Tropical Gardening

 Scout weekly for scale, thrips, whitefly, and mealybugs on tropicals.
 Use horticultural oils and insecticidal soap.
 Treat for fungal issues (anthracnose, powdery mildew) at first sign.
 Rotate vegetable crops to break disease and nematode cycles.

-Seasonal Guide
+Seasonal guide

-Dry season peak.
+- Dry season peak.
 Plant warm-season crops (tomatoes, peppers, squash) January through March.
 Last (rare) frost risk ends early February.
 Peak blooming for tropical flowers — plumeria, hibiscus, bougainvillea.
 Citrus trees bloom and set fruit.

-Wet and hot — June through October.
+- Wet and hot — June through October.
 Heavy rainfall supports tropical growth.
 Many vegetables struggle in summer heat; focus on tropical heat-lovers like okra, sweet potato, Malabar spinach, tropical pumpkin, and long beans.
 Most spring gardens intentionally rest.

-October through December.
+- October through December.
 Start of the prime cool-season growing window.
 Plant tomatoes, peppers, leafy greens, and cool-season flowers (pansies, violas, snapdragons).
 Lower pest pressure and reduced heat stress make this the easiest gardening season.

-December through February.
+- December through February.
 The best gardening months.
 Mild and dry.
 Rare frost possible in northern parts of Zone 10 — cover tender tropicals when overnight lows are forecast below 35°F. Peak vegetable garden productivity.

-Plants for Zone 10
+Plants for zone 10

-Rosa spp.
+- Roses Rosa spp.

 Modern disease-resistant roses have eliminated most of the old "rose-growing is hard" mythology.
 Knock Out and Drift series bloom all season with zero spraying.
 Traditional hybrid teas still reward gardeners willing to work for them.

-☀ Full sun 💧 Moderate
+Full sun Moderate - Rosemary Salvia rosmarinus

 Rosemary earns space in both herb gardens and ornamental borders.
 Evergreen in mild climates, edible year-round, and drought-tolerant once established.
 Trailing cultivars cascade over walls beautifully.

-☀ Full sun 💧 Low
+Full sun Low - Sage Salvia officinalis

 Common sage is both a staple culinary herb and an attractive ornamental.
 Silver-green leaves, short purple bloom spikes, and a sharp, savory flavor for meats and stuffings.
 Lives 5+ years with good care.

-Petunia × hybrida
+Full sun Low - Petunias Petunia × hybrida

 Petunias are the workhorse annual for summer color.
 Trailing Wave types spill from hanging baskets.
 Upright grandifloras fill beds.
 They bloom from spring until frost as long as you keep them fed and deadheaded.

-Pelargonium × hortorum
+Full sun Moderate - Geraniums Pelargonium × hortorum

 Geraniums (pelargoniums) are the backbone of window-box and patio-pot plantings.
 They shrug off heat, tolerate drought better than most annuals, and bloom from spring through frost.
 Easy to overwinter indoors.

-☀ Full sun 💧 Low
+Full sun Low - Magnolia Magnolia spp.

 Magnolias are living fossils — their ancestors bloomed before bees evolved.
 Saucer magnolia's pink spring goblets, star magnolia's white stars, and southern magnolia's evergreen grandeur cover nearly every zone.